openhab/openhab-addons/bundles/org.openhab.binding.modbus.studer/README.md

 #### BSP

-All channels readed for a BSP device
+All channels read for a BSP device

 | Channel            | Type                     | Description           |
 | ------------------ | ------------------------ | --------------------- |